Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Expressivity of PQCs for multivariate continuous functions

 \subsection{PQC approximation for continuous functions}

 Polynomials play a central role in approximation theory.
 The celebrated Weierstrass approximation theorem (see e.g.~\cite[Sec.\ 10.2.2]{Davidson2002Realanalysiswithrealapplications}) indicates that polynomials are sufficient to approximate continuous univariate functions.
 For multivariate functions, their approximation can be implemented using Bernstein polynomials~\cite{heitzinger2002simulation, foupouagnigni2020multivariate}.
-We shall utilize these results to prove approximation error bounds for using PQCs to approximate multivariate Lipschitz continuous functions.
+We shall apply these results to prove PQC approximation error bounds for multivariate Lipschitz continuous functions.

 For a $d$-variable continuous function $f: [0,1]^d \to \RR$, the multivariate Bernstein polynomial with degree $n\in\NN^{+}$ of $f$ is defined as

 where $\bm{k} = (k_1, \ldots, k_d) \in \{0, \ldots, n\}^d$.
 It is known that Bernstein polynomials converge uniformly to $f$ on $[0,1]^d$ as $n\to\infty$ \cite{heitzinger2002simulation, foupouagnigni2020multivariate}.
 The PQC constructed in \cref{prop:pqc_poly} could implement the Bernstein polynomial with proper rescaling, which implies that the PQC is a universal approximator for any bounded continuous functions.